atingupta2005/kubernetes-java-projects/README.md

 kubectl get all
 rm -rf deployment.yaml
 wget https://raw.githubusercontent.com/atingupta2005/02-todo-web-application-h2/master/backup/deployment.yaml
+#-----Make sure to change ImagePullPolicy to Always and image tag to latest
+vim deployment.yaml
 kubectl apply -f deployment.yaml kubectl get all
 #Wait for 10-20 seconds
 kubectl get all
-#Get the External IP and check on the browser
+#Get the External IP and check on the browser - http://<ipaddress>:8080/login
+#Username: atingupta2005, password: dummy

 # Now if we do any changes in the code and commit to GitHub, Our Docker image will be built automatically.
 # --- Important: Remember to build the jar file before pushing to GitHub